jenhausu/3rd-Party-Library-for-iOS/README.md

 ## Debug
 * [Alpha](https://github.com/Legoless/Alpha) : An in-app debugging and exploration tool for iOS
+* [DaiMethodTracing](https://github.com/DaidoujiChen/DaiMethodTracing) : This is a tool for understanding your methods.
+You can monitor the input / output value, method relationships, method process time.

 ## Testing
 * [Remote - Control your iPhone from Xcode](https://github.com/johnno1962/Remote) : "Remote" is a plugin for Xcode that allows you to control an iPhone from a window on your Mac during development.
 Originally created to avoid having to pick up a device during testing you can record "macros" of device touches and replay them.
 It will also compare the resulting screen output against a snapshot for end-to-end testing.
 The Macro log is an editable WebView that can be modified at will.
 Finally, you can now record and save all display output into a quicktime movie.